MIC-DKFZ/nnUNet/readme.md

 ### Identifying the best U-Net configuration(s)
 Once all models are trained, use the following command to automatically determine what U-Net configuration(s) to use for test set prediction:

 ```bash
 nnUNet_find_best_configuration -m 2d 3d_fullres 3d_lowres 3d_cascade_fullres -t XXX --allow_missing_pp --strict
 ```

+(all 5 folds need to be completed for all specified configurations!)

 On datasets for which the cascade was not configured, use `-m 2d 3d_fullres` instead.
 If you wish to only explore some subset of the configurations, you can specify that with the `-m` command.
 We recommend setting the